Find Affordable College Courses

 North Platte, NE

-Our 2023 rankings named Mid-Plains Community College the most popular school in Nebraska for clinical/medical laboratory science students working on their associate degree.
-Located in the remote town of North Platte, Mid-Plains Community College is a public school with a small student population.
+Our analysis found Mid-Plains Community College to be the most popular school for clinical/medical laboratory science students who want to pursue a associate degree in Nebraska.
+Located in the remote town of North Platte, Mid-Plains Community College is a public college with a small student population.

 About 89% of the students majoring in clinical laboratory science at the school are women while 11% are male.